 - Migration of Email and Server Security settings

-- Using MDM profiles to set up F-Secure Client Security for Mac
+- Using MDM profiles to set up WithSecure Client Security for Mac

 - Configuring automatic updates

-- Configuring virus and spyware protection
+- Configuring virus and spyware

+protection

 - Configuring firewall settings

 - Configuring web traffic (HTTP) scanning

 - Configuring application control

 - How to protect your users'

 sensitive data

 - Blocking unsuitable web content

 - Using Device Control

 - Managing software updates

 - Endpoint Detection and Response

 - Hiding notifications on managed hosts

 - Hiding the local user interface on managed hosts

 - Preventing users from changing settings

 - Monitoring viruses on the network

 - Testing your antivirus protection

-This section contains information on how to configure F-Secure endpoint security products for managed hosts in your network.
+This section contains information on how to configure WithSecure endpoint security products for managed hosts in your network.

-The topics in this section focus on the settings for F-Secure Client Security and F-Secure Server Security.
+The topics in this section focus on the settings for WithSecure Client Security and WithSecure Server Security.

-The settings for F-Secure Linux Security 64 are available in Policy Manager Console on the Settings > Linux pages.
+The settings for WithSecure Linux Security 64 are available in Policy Manager Console on the Settings > Linux pages.
 You can find more information on managing the settings in the Linux Security 64 documentation.

-The settings for F-Secure Client Security for Mac are similar to those for the Windows product, but more limited in scope.
+The settings for WithSecure Client Security for Mac are similar to those for the Windows product, but more limited in scope.
 These settings are available in Policy Manager Console under the Settings > Mac pages.

-The settings for F-Secure Email and Server Security are combined under the Windows, Microsoft Exchange, and Microsoft SharePoint pages on the Settings tab.
+The settings for WithSecure Email and Server Security are combined under the Windows, Microsoft Exchange, and Microsoft SharePoint pages on the Settings tab.
 The server-related Windows settings apply to the local protection for hosts where Email and Server Security is installed.
 For more information on the settings, see the Email and Server Security Administrator's Guide.

-Configuring older versions of Client Security on page 128 8.1 Migration of Email and Server Security settings
+8.1 Migration of Email and Server Security settings

-Existing settings for the Microsoft Exchange and Microsoft SharePoint protection features of F-Secure Email and Server Security are migrated to the Standard view for using 14.x versions of the product.
+Existing settings for the Microsoft Exchange and Microsoft SharePoint protection features of Email and Server Security are migrated to the Standard view for using 14.x and newer versions of the product.